PreK-12 Comprehensive School Counseling Program

 Introduction – New York State Part 100 Regulations – School Counseling Program Plan Requirements (Services & CAC) – Broadalbin-Perth Central School Counseling – References – Broadalbin-Perth School Counseling Services Grid

 Brief Description of School District

-About 1,800 students make up the district’s four schools, which are situated three miles apart in the town of Perth and village of Broadalbin.
-The Learning Community, which is the primary school that houses pre-kindergarten through second grade, and the high school make up the Broadalbin campus.
-The intermediate school (grades 3-5) and the middle school (grades 6-8) make up the Perth campus.
+About 1,800 students make up the district’s two schools, which are situated four miles apart in the town of Perth and village of Broadalbin.
+Broadalbin-Perth Elementary School is located at the Perth campus and houses students in pre-K through grade 6.
+Broadalbin-Perth Jr./Sr. High School is located at the Broadalbin campus and houses students in grades 7-12.
 The district employs about 300 total staff, including about 135 teachers.